-Access Requests to the same government departments as they have previously submitted their FoI requests.
+Access Requests to the same government departments as they have previously

+submitted their FoI requests.
 The NUJ's call comes after an openDemocracy public letter, signed by the NUJ and other media industry leaders, demanding MPs urgently investigate the government's current approach to FOI.
+The

+targeting journalists come

+amid a dangerously hostile

+climate in Northern Ireland

+for the media, and they also

+action has been insufficient.

+behaviour of thugs who are

+trying to intimidate a specific

+journalist, but they are also

+trying to send a warning message to other media

+workers."

+imply that previous police

+Seamus Dooley, Irish secretary, said: "This

+menacing graffiti is the

+Delegate meeting is set for late May

-The letter was signed by the editors of The Times, the Telegraph, the Financial Times, the Guardian, and the Mirror among others.
+letter was signed by the editors of The Times, the Telegraph, the Financial Times, the Guardian, and the Mirror among others.

-Michelle Stanistreet, NUJ general secretary, said:"At the core of all public interest journalism is the urge to search out information, shine light in dark corners. scrutinise and hold power to account.
+Michelle Stanistreet, NUJ general secretary, said:"At the core of all public interest journalism is the urge to search out information, shine light in dark corners, scrutinise and hold power to account.
 The media industry is united in backing a campaign to expand the right to information and secure greater transparency in public life.
-We want government to be less secretive, not more."
+We want government to

+be less secretive, not more."
 Download the NUJ template letter to submit a subject access request.

-Access guidance on a Subject Access Request from the Information inbrief...
+Access guidance on a Subject Access Request from the Information

-We want government to be less secretive, not more
+We want government

+to be less secretive, not more

+.....

-Michelle Stanistreet NUI general secretary
+Michelle Stanistreet NUJ general secretary inbrief...

 BBC WORLD NEWS BANNED BY CHINA

 China has banned BBC World News from broadcasting in the country.
-The move follows Ofcom's decision to revoke the broadcast licence of the China Global Television Network, China's State Film TV and Radio Administration, said BBC World News reports did not meet 'the requirement that news should be truthful and fair' and not 'harm China's national interests'.
+The move follows Ofcom's decision to revoke the broadcast licence of the China Global Television Network.
+China's State Film TV and Radio Administration, said BBC World News reports did not meet 'the requirement that news should be truthful and fair' and not 'harm China's national interests'.

+.....

 GOVERNMENT BACKS DOWN ON EXIT PAY

 The Government has revoked the Restriction of Public Sector Exit Payments Regulations 2020, which imposed a cap of £95,000 on exit payments including at the BBC.
-The NUI was part of a legal challenge against the implementation of the regulations, saying it compromised equal pay settlements and undermined collective terms.
+The NUJ was part of a legal challenge against the implementation of the regulations, saying it compromised equal pay settlements and undermined collective terms.

+......

 NUJ LAUNCHES REVAMPED WEBSITE

-The NUI has relaunched its website to make it more user friendly, informative and interactive.
+The NUJ has relaunched its website to make it more user friendly, informative and interactive.
 It has been redesigned and features new pages and an online joining facility.
-The large database of members' details has also been overhauled.
+The large database of members' details has also been overhauled. www.nuj.org.uk

-www.nuj.org.uk
+......